guidebook

 • Integrate social media channels

 Although there are some platforms that allow you to build a site with little or no development knowledge, it may be worth hiring a professional if you want to present a truly polished image of your business.
-Look for digital agencies who specialize in helping small businesses because they’re usually more likely to understand your needs and meet your budget requirements.
+Look for digital agencies that specialize in helping small businesses because they’re usually more likely to understand your needs and meet your budget requirements.
+Additionally, some payroll & HR providers like ADP offer marketing and consulting services, so check your packages to ensure you’re taking advantage of all the benefits.

 Starting an online business